Graduate Applicant FAQs

 - Application https://gradschool.wsu.edu/apply/

-- Letter of Reference—3 are required to be submitted directly by the reference writer
+- Three (3) letters of reference submitted directly by the reference writer

 Is there a specific bachelor’s degree necessary for applying to the neuroscience program?